ewigur/Emma-Wigur---Portfolio/README.md

 <a name="TOP"></a>

-# A Collection of projects I've had the privilege to work on
+# A Collection of projects I've worked on
 *Read more about my contributions on each individual project by clicking their respective names below*

 ### Disclaimer: